tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 <center><blockquote class="imgur-embed-pub" lang="en" data-id="a/th0wXPm"  ><a href="//imgur.com/a/th0wXPm">Examples of interpolation on images</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script></center>

-# Methodology
+# Creating the Visualization
 The barcodes were created with opencv2, PIL, numpy, and scikit-learn.
 The annotations and labels were create with matplotlib.
-[The git repository is here]()
+Creating these visualizations took 6-7 hours for a 2 hour movie with an 8-core processor at 4.1 GHz.

+(The git repository link will be put here soon)

 ### Color Quantization using KMeans
-I've vaguely refererred to clustering up to this

-We can use a classical machine learning algorithm in order to automatically extract
+I've vaguely referred to "extracting colors" with a clustering algorithm, but I'll be more specific here.
+When analyzing an image, the number of "colors" will probably be less the the number of unique (R,G,B) values.
+While humans can semantically understand the number of unique colors in an image (red, turquoise, brown) a computer can have a much harder time doing that.
+For example, a black image (to a human) could be composed of 40 values close to (0,0,0) such as (0,0,1), (1,0,2), (0,1,0), etc. While I could pause every second and tally the colors used in the film, I would prefer not to do that.

+The solution to this problem is to extract colors algorithmically using the ["color quantization"](https://en.wikipedia.org/wiki/Color_quantization) approach.
+The idea is reduce the number of colors in an image, and representing the image with a reduced (and lossy) color palette.
+In this example, we could represent the black pixels with (0,0,0) or (0, 4, 2).

+There are a lot of approaches to quantization, but *machine learning* (clustering) is a fairly popular choice.
+The tradeoff is that clustering can take a decent amount of time depending on the number of clusters or size of the dataset, and if we're running a clustering algorithm on several thousand frames of a movie, the overall processing time can be long.

-### Making Movies more Computable/ Computationally Tractable
+### Making Movies more Computable/Computationally Tractable

-# Problems with MY visualization
-I think the "1px" limit is to restraining, and doesn't really allow for a granular examination of the movie (unless) careful examination of a movie.
-I think this 1 pixel width limit could be fixed by adding some interactivity (like zooming).

-In addition, I think the original visualization is too confusing to explain in words.

-If I had more time, I'd grab a small portion of the image and explain the structure visually.

-It takes a hella long time to cpmute

-### These visualizations are not a 100% representation of color
-Issues with represneting colors in data
-Issues with represneting colors when taking a photo Averaging/compression can dampen colors
-Down-sampling (which is what I had to do for this visualization) reduces details and can cause small shifts in colors KMeans is still not a pure representation of colors

-### Concessions with Compression
-Dealing with compression and lossy representations

-In this project i end up decreasing the sizes of the image processed on, and

-However, I think there is only a marginal loss in quality/information.

-If I *really* wanted to experiment with the pure version, I would be stealing the tapes of these films from theaters.

-**If i wanted a pure representation, I would probably have used a lossless original version**
+Another issue is that each individual frame is too large for (relatively quick) processing through quantization.
+A (1920 x 1080) frame will result in \~2,000,000 million pixels.
+While having more, high fidelity data is nice - there is a tradeoff.

+As a result, I resized frames (with interpolation) into a fourth of their original size.
+A (1920 x 1080) frame becomes (480 x 270) - which is only \~130,000 pixels.
+This resizing does result in a loss of image quality, and shifts in the coloring of the pixels, but when I examined the original and resized images, they seemed pretty close.

 # Demonstrative Comparisons: A short clip from the "2001: The Space Odysesey"
 Let's try a clip from the ["Stargate Sequence - 2001: A Space Odyssey"](https://youtu.be/ebmwYqoUp44?t=6) to get a better idea between all of the visualizations.
-The clip I worked with is from (0:06 to 1:15) which is a wispy, moving color sequence (I'm not sure how to describe it, you need to see it for yourself).
+The clip I is from 0:06 to 1:15.
+The sequence is a ... wispy (?) motion of colored light (?) on a dark background (just watch it yourself).
 To make the extracted colors more visible, the width of each "slice" in the barcode was increased for each visualization.
 In addition, the sampling rate was increased.

 <center><blockquote class="imgur-embed-pub" lang="en" data-id="a/f4asdaM"><a href="//imgur.com/a/f4asdaM">Space Odyssey Visualizations (sample_rate = 12, slice_width=16)</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script></center>

+In the average barcode, we see that the dark background has muted the "vibrancy" in each of the colors.
+Since most of the frames are monochromatic (colors of the same hue), we don't see how averages collapse color variation.
+In the interpolated barcode, the reason why the colors are so bright is because the center frame is illuminated by a white light.
+Finally, our extracted color visualization is able to capture the colors used in each frame, but represent the transition in the light streams as well.
+Using a higher number of cluster centers also doesn't show a human-perceivable difference in color.

 # The Gallery (Other Visualizations)
 Below is an album with some of the visualizations I created with visualizations done on "Coco", "Mad Max: Fury Road", "Despicable Me", "Shrek", "The Simpsons Movie", and "Spider-Man: Into the Spider-Verse".
 In addition to different movies, I also chose a preset number of cluster centers to extract colors (k=3, k=5, k=8)[^2].